 The ST’s 2.0-litre Duratec is a robust engine, and as long as you keep an eye on the oil levels regularly (it does like a drink) you can get stuck in straight away with the upgrades.
 If you want to be sensible, the first upgrade should really be a power steering relocation kit; it won’t gain you any power or improve performance but will stop the original setup spitting its PAS fluid all over the engine bay at high revs.
 And when you start tuning, you’ll want higher revs.
 Some tuners recommend an oil cooler upgrade for similar reasons.

-With fresh air coming in, then it’s time to focus on getting the exhaust gases out.
-Cat-back exhaust systems give added audible appeal, but for more meaningful gains, consider a sports cat from Scorpion, Piper or Milltek.
+With fresh air coming in, it’s then time to focus on getting the exhaust gases out.
+Cat-back exhaust systems give added audible appeal, but for more meaningful gains, consider a sports cat from Scorpion, Piper or Milltek or even a decat if you intend to use the car off-road.

 Add a suitable remap to the mix and you can expect to see around 165-to-170bhp – plus a much more enthusiastic driving experience – from these simple upgrades.